The Upper Lye – Headington’s Secret Garden

 What Did The Upper Lye Look Like?

-The Slade road is running north-south on the east side of the valley (similar to the “Roman” way on the west side), and is named from the land it runs over.
+The Slade road runs north-south on the east side of the valley (similar to the “Roman” way on the west side), and is named from the land it runs over.
 The “Old English root word “slaed” – meaning land in a (marshy) valley (Field, 1972, 206) (See Definition Source ), or small valley, or “A valley, dell, or dingle; an open space between banks or woods; a forest glade; a strip of greensward or of boggy land” ( Headington History – The Slade) – are clear indications that the area was originally a marshy valley along which The Slade road now runs, ie over the ground in the Upper Lye valley.

 The main Lye valley was fen with gently sloping sides, the Lye Brook little more than a leak at end of a fen pond than even a stream, see The Lye – Taunt In Colour for an understanding of what the Lye used to look like.